libigl/libigl/tutorial/tutorial.md

 matrix.
 Most commonly in geometry processing, we let $A=L$ the cotangent Laplacian and $B=M$ the per-vertex mass matrix (e.g. [#vallet_2008][]).
 Typically applications will make use of the _low frequency_ eigen modes.
-Analagous to the Fourier decomposition, a function $f$ on a surface can be represented via its spectral decomposition of the eigen modes of the
+Analogous to the Fourier decomposition, a function $f$ on a surface can be represented via its spectral decomposition of the eigen modes of the
 Laplace-Beltrami: